 Mean score of companies in the Salt and Mineral Mining industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Polymetal reported significant carbon emissions, totalling approximately 1,276,348,000 kg CO2e from Scope 1 and 530,000 kg CO2e from Scope 2, resulting in a combined total of about 1,276,878,000 kg CO2e for these two scopes.
+In 2023, Polymetal reported significant carbon emissions, with Scope 1 emissions totalling approximately 1,276,348,000 kg CO2e and Scope 2 emissions at about 530,000 kg CO2e, resulting in a combined total of approximately 1,276,878,000 kg CO2e for these two scopes.
 The company has not disclosed any Scope 3 emissions data for this year.
-In 2022, Polymetal's emissions were notably higher, with Scope 1 emissions at approximately 1,204,649,000 kg CO2e, Scope 2 at about 95,953,000 kg CO2e, and Scope 3 emissions reaching approximately 5,692,874,000 kg CO2e.
-This indicates a substantial reliance on Scope 3 emissions, which were not reported in 2023.
+In 2022, Polymetal's emissions were notably higher, with Scope 1 emissions at approximately 1,204,649,000 kg CO2e, Scope 2 emissions at about 95,953,000 kg CO2e, and Scope 3 emissions reaching approximately 5,692,874,000 kg CO2e.
+This indicates a substantial carbon footprint, particularly in Scope 3, which encompasses indirect emissions from the value chain.
 Polymetal has not set specific reduction targets or initiatives as part of its climate commitments, nor does it appear to have cascaded any targets from parent organisations.
-The absence of SBTi (Science Based Targets initiative) reduction targets suggests a need for further development in their climate strategy.
-Overall, while Polymetal has made strides in reporting its emissions, the lack of reduction commitments and the significant Scope 3 emissions highlight areas for potential improvement in its climate strategy.
+The absence of documented reduction initiatives suggests a need for further development in their climate strategy.
+Overall, while Polymetal's emissions data reflects a significant environmental impact, the lack of clear reduction commitments highlights an area for potential improvement in their sustainability efforts.

 Access structured emissions data, company-specific emission factors, and source documents